LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

 trained_nvp_model, loss = train(NVP_model, data_to_train_with, epochs = 500, lr=1e-3)
 ```

-With this and some additional training we can get the following.
+With this and some additional training, we can get the following.
 The red dots represent the approximated distribution and the density in the back use the relevant exact sample distribution.

 <div style="text-align: center;">
 <img